BoostGSoC20/df/include/boost/numeric/ublas/df/README.md

 ## View

-A data structure can be defined for a view of a frame or a column.
+A data structure can be defined for a view or range or slice of a frame or a column.
 (To review)

 ## Null value and type